dev-tips/dev-tips/src/content/android/1-reverse-engineering/post.md

 ## Installation / Usage / TL;DR

-The provided `Dockerfile` within [this repository](https://github.com/rasshofer/android-reverse-engineering) contains everything you need.
+The provided `Dockerfile` within the repository (github: rasshofer/android-reverse-engineering) contains everything you need.
 Just build the image and run your commands within containers based on that image.

 ### Build